How do exponential size solutions arise in semidefinite programming?: Main results and proofs

 By \eqref{eqn-sum-rj} we see that $\I_{k+1} \neq \emptyset.$

-To motivate our next definition we compare our two extreme examples.
-We see that in \eqref{problem-khach-sdp} the $x_j$ variables in the offdiagonal positions are more to the right than in \eqref{problem-mild-sdp}.
-In the inequalities \eqref{eqn-khach-quadratic} derived from \eqref{problem-khach-sdp} the exponents are larger than in the inequalities \eqref{eqn-mild-quadrati-corollary} derived from \eqref{problem-mild-sdp}.
-We will see that these two facts are closely connected, so in the next definition we capture ``how far to the right the $x_j$ are in off-diagonal positions."
+To motivate our next definition we compare our two extreme examples from two viewpoints.
+From the first viewpoint we see that in \eqref{problem-khach-sdp} the $x_j$ variables in the upper offdiagonal positions are more to the right than in \eqref{problem-mild-sdp}.
+From the second viewpoint, in the inequalities \eqref{eqn-khach-quadratic} derived from \eqref{problem-khach-sdp} the exponents are larger than in the inequalities \eqref{eqn-mild-quadrati-corollary} derived from \eqref{problem-mild-sdp}.
+We will see that these two facts are closely connected, so in the next definition we capture ``how far to the right the $x_j$ are in upper offdiagonal positions."